-The Directors have prepared base case and severe but plausible downside financial forecasts for the review period until 30 June 2022.
-Taking into consideration the current environment, the forecasts show that the Group is expected to maintain positive cash flows in the base case and in the downside scenario, which models reduced productivity and increased costs across the Group.
-The Group has been able to utilise certain government stimulus initiatives.
+The Directors have prepared base case and severe but plausible downside financial forecasts for the review period until 30 June 2023.
+Taking into consideration the current environment, the forecasts show that the Group is expected to maintain positive cash flows in the base case and in the downside scenario which models reduced productivity and increased costs across the Group.

-However, given the Group is reliant upon cash reserves held by the Royal BAM Group and is a guarantor of borrowings of its ultimate parent company, the Company and Group are reliant upon ongoing support of its ultimate parent.
-The Directors have received confirmation from the Company's ultimate parent entity that the Company and Group will be provided financial support for the period until 30 June 2022.
-The Directors have assessed the ability of its ultimate parent company to provide this support, based on financial information for the Royal BAM Group that has been shared to certain members of the Board.
+However, given that the Group is reliant upon cash reserves held by the Royal BAM Group and is a guarantor of borrowings of its ultimate parent company, the Company and Group are reliant upon ongoing support of its ultimate parent.
+The Directors have received confirmation from the Company's ultimate parent entity that the Company and Group will be provided financial support for the period until 30 June 2023.
+The Directors have assessed the ability of the ultimate parent company to provide this support, based on financial information for the Royal BAM Group that has been shared to certain members of the Board.
 The Directors also attend monthly and quarterly management meetings and weekly liquidity reports are provided by Royal BAM Group's treasury function.